alitkovsky/bose-landing/README.md

-### Bose Landing page

-<h2>About the project</h2>
+<h2>Bose Landing page</h2>

-<p>This is a minimalist landing page with promo of new products of a famous brand.
-The site built with HTML and CSS.
+<p>This is a minimalist landing page with the promo of new products of a famous brand.
+The site is built with HTML and CSS.
 This
-website features a respositive and intuitive design, with easy-to-use navigation and all required components that puts the focus on the products.</p>
+website features a responsive and intuitive design, with easy-to-use navigation and all required components that put the focus on the products.</p>

 <p>Figma layout for this site can be found<a href='https://www.figma.com/file/OMjQNb3hg1LKMV4OwyQ3Ao/BOSE?node-id=0%3A1'>here</a></p>